gtretiak/C_Push_swap/README.md

 By "the cost" number of operations is meant.
 So, I used double linked lists containing neccessary information.

+## How to test it?
+1. Clone the repository
+2. Clone the Libft repository https://github.com/gtretiak/C_libft
+3. Compile with make command
+4. Run the program
 ## Usage Examples

 ### Basic Usage